-Fellow of the American Physical Society, Fellow of the American Institute for Aeronautics and Astronautics (AIAA), Fellow of the American Society of Mechanical Engineers (ASME), Fellow of the Australasian Fluid Mechanics Society, Fellow of the American Association for the Advancement of Science, Member of the National Academy of Engineering.
-He is a Professorial Fellow at Monash University in Melbourne, Australia.
+Member of the National Academy of Engineering.
+Fellow of the American Physical Society (APS), the American Institute for Aeronautics and Astronautics (AIAA), the American Society of Mechanical Engineers (ASME), the Australasian Fluid Mechanics Society, and the American Association for the Advancement of Science.

 Dr. Smits’s research interests are centered on fundamental, experimental research in turbulence and fluid mechanics.
-Particular aspects include Reynolds numbers scaling of turbulent flows, the effects of roughness; bio-inspired propulsion; drag reduction using liquid-infused porous surfaces; the behavior of turbulent flows at supersonic and hypersonic speeds; vertical axis wind turbine aerodynamics; sports ball aerodynamics, and the development of new and improved measurement techniques.
+Particular aspects include Reynolds numbers scaling of turbulent flows, the effects of roughness; bio-inspired propulsion; drag reduction using liquid-infused porous surfaces; the behavior of turbulent flows at supersonic and hypersonic speeds; sports ball aerodynamics, and the development of new and improved measurement techniques.

 Smits, A. J., McKeon, B. J. and Marusic, I. “High Reynolds number wall turbulence,” Annual Review of Fluid Mechanics, Vol. 43, pp. 353-375, 2011

 Quinn, D. B., Lauder, G. V. and Smits, A. J. “Maximizing the efficiency of a flexible propulsor using experimental optimization.”
 Journal of Fluid Mechanics, Vol. 767, pp. 430-448, 2015.

 Vallikivi, M., Ganapathasubramani, B. and Smits, A. J., “Spectral scaling in boundary layers and pipes at very high Reynolds numbers.”
 Journal of Fluid Mechanics, Vol. 771, pp. 303-326, 2015.